syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/foreign-key-column.md

 ## Customize filter UI in foreignkey column

-You can create your own filtering UI by using [`column.filter`](../../api/grid/column/#filter) property.
-The following example demonstrates the way to create a custom filtering UI in the foreign column.
+The Syncfusion Grid allows you to customize the filtering user interface (UI) for foreign key columns by using the [column.filter](../../api/grid/column/#filter) property.
+By default, a dropdown component is used for filtering foreign key columns.
+However, you can create your own custom filtering UI by specifying a template function for the `column.filter` property.
+Here's an example that demonstrates how to create a custom filtering UI in a foreign key column:

-In the following example, The `Employee Name` is a foreign key column.
-DropDownList is rendered using Filter UI.
+In this example, a [DropDownList](https://ej2.syncfusion.com/javascript/demos/#/bootstrap5/drop-down-list/default.html) component is rendered as the filter UI for the **"EmployeeID"** foreign key column.
+The [dataSource](../../api/drop-down-list#datasource) property of the DropDownList component is set to the employees data, and the fields property is configured to display the **FirstName** field as the [text](../../api/drop-down-list#text) and **EmployeeID** field as the [value](../../api/drop-down-list#value).
+The `value` property is set to the current filter value of the column.

 {% if page.publishingplatform == "typescript" %}